 The Rust Opera house existed in the late 1800’s and was located near where U.S. Bank is located today.
 It was owned by Henry Rust, and was located next door to Rust's Pacific Brewery.
 It was destroyed by fire in 1898.

-The Grand Theater was another motion picture house located on Main Street in the present location of the Baker City Cafe.
+The Grand Theater was another motion picture house located on Main Street in the present location of the Corner Brick restaurant.

 After the Clarick burned in 1937, Myrtle was determined to build another theater to replace it.
-Almost immediately, she and her family started working on plans.
-They hired a prominent architect from Vancouver, WA, Day Walter Hilborn, to design their new theater.
+Almost immediately, she started working on plans.
+She hired a prominent architect from Vancouver, WA, Day Walter Hilborn, to design her new theater.
 Hilborn designed many theaters in the Pacific Northwest, including the Cameo Theatre in Newberg, which bears significant resemblance to the Eltrym.
 The original plans showed their intention to build rental spaces on the side of the theater facing Valley Avenue.
 These plans also show their intention to name the theater the "Times" Theatre.

-On the night of January 2, 1940 Myrtle Buckmiller passed away in Portland.
+On the night of January 3, 1940 Myrtle Buckmiller passed away in Portland.
 She must have known she was sick as newspaper reports indicate her plans to enter a hospital in Portland.
-She passed away at the hotel before she made it to a hospital.
 Several representatives of major motion picture studios attended her funeral in Baker City and acted as pall bearers and honorary pall bearers.

 Progress on the new theater continued.
 A January 10th newspaper article reveals that the building contract was awarded to A. Ritchie & Co., local contractors.
 The cost to build the theater was estimated at $70,000.